crypthow/crypthow.github.io/_posts/2021-02-11-a-beginners-guide-to-understanding-price-prediction.md

 Why does it matter?
 The market cap allows you to quantify how much value a market needs to gain in order for a coin to reach a certain price.
 You can then compare the predicted market cap and its expected gain with other cryptocurrencies, or even companies.
 Comparing the price of 1 ETH with the price of 1 BTC is meaningless, comparing their market caps is insightful.
 This is why cryptocurrencies are ranked by market cap, not by price.

-The bigger its market cap is, the more successful the crypto is.
+The bigger its market cap, the more successful the crypto is.

 ## ETH Predicted Market Cap